Namibillow/book_rent/README.md

 This repository is for the Human Machine Dialogue course final project.

-Using rasa v2.8.16, rasa-sdk v2.8.3 and python v3.8.12.

-I have created a library help service bot.
+I have created a library help service bot using rasa v2.8.16, rasa-sdk v2.8.3 and python v3.8.12.

-However, not all the files are included for privacy and size reasons.
+Not all the files required to run this are included for privacy and size reasons.

 ### To quickly exaplin what's contained in this repo: